 Waite Research Institute

-The WRI will contribute solutions to the emerging challenges of global food security and agricultural sustainability by stimulating and supporting internationally-competitive research that supports profitable and sustainable production in its target sectors.
-The outcomes of this research will be targeted to achieve benefits for Australian agriculturally-based industries and global food security, and will be supported by state-of-the-art infrastructure.
-The research will be trans-disciplinary and collaborative in nature and will have national and international connections to major industry sectors, government and high quality research organisations.
+The WRI aims to contribute solutions to the emerging challenges of global food security and agricultural sustainability by stimulating and supporting internationally-competitive research that supports profitable and sustainable production in its target sectors.

 Supported by the Waite's state-of-the-art infrastructure and the unique collective strength of the co-located partners, this research will be trans-disciplinary and collaborative in nature and will have national and international connections to major industry sectors, government and other high-quality research organisations.

 A summary of the WRI's activities and investments to date can be found in the WRI Biennial Report 2011-12.